sandesh2526/Quizzical/README.md

 ## Intro

-A quizzical is a random trivia quiz
+Quizzical is a random trivia quiz

+Currently stuck at restarting the game.